 Private Chef in Villa

 At Paradise Beach, you have the option to hire a private chef to come cook in your home.
 The convenience factor, after a long day of boating or at the beach, was great.
-We did this two of the nights and, honestly, I don’t know…it was fine.
-I just don’t think Nevisian cooking agrees with me.
-Like, at all.
-The non-picky eaters in our group enjoyed it though.
-Overall, NOTHING like Chef Mimi from Virgin Gorda who I tried to smuggle home in my suitcase last year!
+We did this two of the nights and it was perfect for our big group.
+On the whole, I have to say- I just don’t think Nevisian food agrees with me.
+(NOTHING like Chef Mimi from Virgin Gorda who I tried to smuggle home in my suitcase last year!) 😉